Preventing Relative Energy Deficiency in Sport (RED-S)

 The Macronutrients & Athletic Recommendations

 Preventing RED-S involves considering a few different factors.
 These factors include nutrition, the volume and intensity of the training being completed, along with the monitoring of recovery between training sessions.
+Of course, we appreciate that this could be a little daunting, so we will break down each topic in more detail below starting with nutrition.

 Protein: Protein contains 4 calories per gram and is essential for constructing our physical body as well as regulating cellular functions.
-Without proteins, growth, development, and overall functioning would be impossible.
-The human body comprises tens of thousands of different proteins that define our physical makeup.
+Without proteins, growth, development and overall biological functioning would be impossible.
+The human body comprises of tens of thousands of different proteins that define our physical makeup.
 These proteins have specific roles, ranging from forming skin, hair, tendons, and muscle tissue to breaking down food with enzymes and regulating blood glucose levels with hormones like insulin.
 It’s clear to see that if this nutrient is neglected within the diet, key health and performance factors will almost certainly be compromised.

 Fat: Dietary unsaturated fat aids the absorption of vitamins A, D, E, and K, which are known as fat-soluble vitamins.
 Fats also play structural roles by supporting cell wall formation, regulating cholesterol, and promote brain development.
 However, fat is highly calorie-dense, providing 9 kcal per gram, so it’s important that individuals focus on quality over quantity when consuming fats.
 Saturated fats are generally lower in quality, are found in fatty meats, butter, cream, savory snacks, and processed foods.
 In contrast, unsaturated fats, especially those rich in Omega 3, 6, and 9 oils, should be consumed in moderation for their health benefits.
 Foods like oily fish, avocados, nuts, and seeds are excellent sources of these healthy unsaturated fats.

 Unlike the recommendations of fat and protein which remain stable each day, the demand for carbohydrate will be largely dependent on the amount of exercise being completed, and we will use an acronym known as F.I.T.T to help identify how much carbohydrate we need each day.
+In the Sports Science world, carbohydrate intakes for athletes and physically active people are often referred to as ‘fuel for the work required’ reflecting this flexible intake approach.

 The F.I.T.T principle is an acronym composed of the 4 factors used to manipulate a training programme to ensure progress always occurs.
 Yet we can also use this tool to help pre-plan our nutritional strategy based on how demanding a training session or race will be.
 Using these factors we can determine how much carbohydrate we should consider consuming for the day to help meet the energy demand and prevent the development of low energy availability.